pelican-plugins/avatar/README.md

 Configuration
 -------------

-The following variables can be set in the Pelican settings file:
+The following variables can be configured in the Pelican settings file:

-- `AVATAR_AUTHOR_EMAIL`: Site-wide default for the author's email address.
+- `AVATAR_AUTHOR_EMAIL`: The site-wide default for the author's email address.

 - `AVATAR_MISSING`: The default for the missing picture.
-This can be either a URL (e.g., `"http://example.com/nobody.png"`) or the name of a library of logos (e.g., `"wavatar"`; for the full set of alternatives, see the [Libravatar API](https://wiki.libravatar.org/api/)).
+It can be either a URL (e.g., `"http://example.com/nobody.png"`) or the name of a logo library (e.g., `"wavatar"`.
+For the full set of alternatives, see the [Libravatar API](https://wiki.libravatar.org/api/)).

 - `AVATAR_SIZE`: The size, in pixels, of the profile picture (it is always square, so the height is equal to the width).
 If not specified, the default size (80×80) is returned by Libravatar.